aaronamran/MCSI-Remote-Cybersecurity-Internship/README.md

 # MCSI-Remote-Cybersecurity-Internship
 ### Remote cybersecurity internship with Mossé Cyber Security Institute (MCSI)

 The MCSI Remote Cybersecurity Internship is not a traditional office-based, paid internship.
-Instead, it is a 100% practical, hands-on, self-paced, unpaid remote internship programme designed to develop cybersecurity skills.
+Instead, it is a 100% practical, self-paced, unpaid remote internship programme designed to develop cybersecurity skills.

 Duration of internship: August 2024 - January 2025 (6 months)